Rashidun army: Military expansions

-After the Treaty of Hudaybiyyah in 628, Islamic tradition holds that Muhammad sent many letters to the princes, kings, and chiefs of the various tribes and kingdoms of the time, exhorting them to convert to Islam and bow to the order of God.
+After the Treaty of al-Hudaybiya in 628, Islamic tradition holds that Muhammad sent many letters to the princes, kings, and chiefs of the various tribes and kingdoms of the time, exhorting them to convert to Islam and bow to the order of God.
 These letters were carried by ambassadors to Persia, Byzantium, Ethiopia, Egypt, Yemen, and Hira (Iraq) on the same day.
 This assertion has been brought under scrutiny by some modern historians of Islam—notably Grimme and Caetani.
 Particularly in dispute is the assertion that Khosrau II received a letter from Muhammad, as the Sassanid court ceremony was notoriously intricate, and it is unlikely that a letter from what at the time was a minor regional power would have reached the hands of the Shahanshah.

-With regards to Persia, Muslim histories further recount that at the beginning of the seventh year of migration, Muhammad appointed one of his officers, Abdullah Huzafah Sahmi Qarashi, to carry his letter to Khosrau II inviting him to convert:
+With regards to Persia, Muslim histories further recount that at the beginning of the seventh year of migration, Muhammad appointed one of his officers, Abd Allah ibn Hudhafa, to carry his letter to Khosrow II inviting him to convert:

 In the name of God, the Beneficent, the Merciful.

 From Muhammad, the Messenger of God, to the great Kisra of Persia.
 Peace be upon him, who seeks truth and expresses belief in God and in His Prophet and testifies that there are no gods but one God whom has no partners, and who believes that Muhammad is His servant and Prophet.
 Under the Command of God, I invite you to Him.
 He has sent me for the guidance of all people so that I may warn them all of His wrath and may present the unbelievers with an ultimatum.
 Embrace Islam so that you may remain safe.
 And if you refuse to accept Islam, you will be responsible for the sins of the Magi.

 There are differing accounts of the reaction of Khosrau II.

 By span from the ascensions of Abu Bakar as caliph until his death, the Rashidun Caliphate expanded steadily; within the span of 24 years, a vast territory was conquered comprising Mesopotamia, the Levant, parts of Anatolia, and most of the Sasanian Empire.